leoarnold/puppet-cups/README.md

 There are several ways to set up a printer queue in CUPS.
 This section provides the minimal manifest for each method.

-**Note** These minimal manifests will *not* update or change the PPD file on already existing queues, as CUPS does not provide a robust way to determine how the queue was installed.
+**Note** These minimal manifests will *NOT* update or change the PPD file on already existing queues, as CUPS does not provide a robust way to determine how a given queue was installed.
 See however the section on [changing the driver](#changing-the-driver) for a workaround.

 If you are unsure which way to choose, we recommend to set up the printer